January 22, 2019

-The average fleet manager job description doesn't vary much by location—whether you're in San Francisco or Atlanta—the list of requirements typically includes an ability to strategically purchase vehicles, previous work experience at transportation companies, and a minimum of an associate's degree.
-But what the job description often leaves out is the more difficult to measure aspects of the job—the softer skills needed to effectively get the job done on a day-to-day basis.
+The average fleet manager job description doesn't vary much by location—regardless of whether you're in San Francisco or Atlanta.
+The list of requirements typically includes an ability to strategically purchase vehicles, previous work experience at transportation companies or the transportation industry, an ability to lift heavy equipment, and a minimum of an associate's degree.
+But what the job description often leaves out is the more difficult to measure aspects of the job—the softer skills needed to run an effective fleet on a day-to-day basis.

-Not only are these skills harder to measure, but they're also typically harder to acquire.
+Not only are these skills harder to measure, but they can also be harder to acquire.
 More than anything, they require a shift in perspective, a little bit of patience, and a lot of practice.
-Whether you're a seasoned fleet manager with 20+ years experience or just entering the field, it's never a bad time to brush up on the habits that will help you effectively lead your team to success.
+Whether you're a seasoned fleet manager with 20+ years experience or just entering the field, it's never a bad time to brush up on the habits that will help you effectively lead your team of fleet drivers to success.

 Below are five guidelines fleet managers can follow to set themselves up for success in the new year.